 Since 2010, I have taught a course called Advanced Legal Writing: Innocence Project Seminar [hereinafter Innocence Project Seminar] at Suffolk Law School.
 This small seminar is unique in its approach, and offers students a liveclient experience in an upper-level legal writing course.
-There are many legal writing courses offered in American law schools which incorporate a social justice component into the curriculum, but not in the context of wrongful convictions advocacy.116 Partnering with a local innocence organization in an upper-level legal writing course is a model which could be easily replicated.117 This section will focus on the parameters of the Innocence Project Seminar, with particular emphasis on the learning objectives and curricular components of the course, including the primary course assignments.
+There are many legal writing courses offered in American law schools which incorporate a social justice component into the curriculum, but not in the context of wrongful convictions advocacy.
+Partnering with a local innocence organization in an upper-level legal writing course is a model which could be easily replicated.
+This section will focus on the parameters of the Innocence Project Seminar, with particular emphasis on the learning objectives and curricular components of the course, including the primary course assignments.
 Additionally, this section will discuss how this model offers benefits to students, faculty, and clients alike, while addressing some of the course's inherent challenges.

-1. Course Parameters
+1 Course Parameters

 The Suffolk Innocence Project Seminar is offered in the fall semester.
-It is a three-credit course which is largely restricted to third-year students.118 The course is a seminar limited to fifteen students.
-Limiting the course to a rela-
+It is a three-credit course which is largely restricted to third-year students.
+118 The course is a seminar limited to fifteen students.
+Limiting the course to a relalegal profession, including the creation of a legal writing vocabulary in order to aid assessment of written analysis).